guardian/js-conversion-course/week2/README.md

 ### Exercise 1

-- Open `index.html` from the directory in your favourite browser
 - Open the developer tools and navigate to the Console tab
 - In the console, write JavaScript that performs the following...